chameleon-system/docker-services/README.md

 * EPP_SHOW_ERRORS=true|false (enables/disables displaying of PHP error messages)
 * SERVICE_USER_ID=user_id (the user id php-fpm should run as. for example:33 or 1000)
 * SERVICE_USER_NAME=user_name (the user name for the given id php-fpm should use)
+* SSH_CONFIG=Path to an ssh config on the host which you may optionally provide.
 ## APACHE

 ### Available Environment Variables